5 Effective Antibacterial Essential Oils

 Other effective antibacterial oils

 Cinnamon (Cinnamomum vera) – This essential oil is contains around 80 per cent phenols and is well-known for its antibacterial, antiviral, antifungal, and immune-boosting properties.
 It holds great protective powers that can be used to protect against colds, flu, and the spread of airborne bacteria.
 To use cinnamon essential oil as a protective inhalation, fill a bowl with almost boiling water and add three or four drops of the oil.
 Close your eyes, lean over the bowl and breathe slowly.
 For the best results, place a large towel over your head and ensure it surrounds the bowl.
+Cinnamon oil can irritate skin so use half the normal concentration when adding this oil to cream or lotion blends to be used on skin.

 Tea Tree (Melaleuca alternifolia) – Well known as an antibacterial and antifungal, this essential oil is applied to the skin after appropriate dilution to treat infected wounds or skin eruptions such as boils and acne.
 In an emergency 1 or 2 drops of neat tea tree essential oil can be applied to a wound to protect from infection until suitable treatment can be sought.